Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Toroidal compactifications

 \subsection{Toroidal compactifications of (mixed) Shimura varieties}

 \begin{PAR} The standard examples of abstract toroidal compactifications in the sense of Definition~\ref{DEFTC} are toroidal compactifications of Shimura varieties \cite{AMRT}.
-Since we are interested only in the situation over a field, we can use the theory of canonical models of toroidal compactifications of mixed Shimura varieties due to Pink \cite[2.1]{Pink} which has been extended in \cite{Thesis} (cf.\@ also \cite[2.5]{Hor14}) to the integral (good reduction) case.
+Since we are interested only in the situation over a field, we can use the theory of canonical models of toroidal compactifications of mixed Shimura varieties due to Pink \cite[2.1]{Pink}.
+We will use the language of \cite{Thesis} (cf.\@ also \cite[2.5]{Hor14}) with is concerned with extensions of the theory over the integers (in the case of good reduction of Hodge type mixed Shimura varieties).
 For the automorphic data referred to in the next section we rely on \cite[2.5]{Hor14} also for the rational case.
 In that case the ideas for the proofs of the theorems in \cite[2.5.]{Hor14} (which are given in \cite{Thesis}) are essentially due to Harris \cite{Harris85, Harris86, HZ94}. \end{PAR}

 \begin{PAR} For each pure (or mixed) rational Shimura datum $\nSD=(\nP_{\nSD}, \nX_{\nSD}, \nh_{\nSD})$ in the sense of \cite[2.2.3]{Hor14}\footnote{where the integrality property has to be ignored.} or \cite[2.1]{Pink}, and for each sufficiently small compact open subgroup $K \subset \nP_{\nSD}(\Af)$ there is an associated Shimura variety $\nSh({}^K \nSD)$ which is a smooth quasi-projective variety defined over the reflex field $E(\nSD)$.